 Students are responsible for completing any assignments missed due to absences.
 Again, assignments are posted weekly in class and in Google Classroom.
 Students should refer to Google Classroom, contact their peers, email or see me personally if they have any questions about the missed assignments.
-If able, it would be optimal to try and complete as much as possible while absent since most of the work is available online.
-If unable to complete at home, full credit will be given for all work completed within the same number of days absent (excluding holidays and weekends).
+If possible, it would be optimal to try and complete as much as possible while absent, since most of the work is available online.
+If unable to complete it at home, full credit will be given for all work completed within the same number of days absent (excluding holidays and weekends).

-Academic grades will be evaluated based upon cumulative points earned during each trimester.
+Academic grades will be evaluated based on cumulative points earned during each trimester.
 I will be using the Q/Zangle GradeBook which can be accessed under the "Parents" tab of our school's website.
 Please make sure to obtain your personal Zangle password through our Counseling Dept.

 In general, the effort grade and the academic grade go hand in hand.
 However, it is possible to receive a different grade in effort based on the student’s work ethic.
 The effort grade will be tied to assignment quality, completion, and whether or not the student is working to their potential.